-This city is the third largest city in Romania, after Bucharest and Cluj-Napoca, with over 300 000 inhabitants.
-It is located in Banat in Pannonian plain, and is built on swamp, on the Roman castrum.
+This city is the third largest city in Romania, after Bucharest and Cluj-Napoca.
+It has over 300 000 inhabitants.
+Its location is in Banat in Pannonian plain, and is built on swamp, on the Roman castrum.
 First time in the history it has been mentioned in 1212.
 The majority of the people are Romanians and religiously Christian Orthodox.
 Main language is Romanian and currency is RON/LEI.

 HOW TO GET TO TIMISOARA